frankmullenger/silverstripe-payment-eway/README.md

 **Note:** Remember to ?flush=1 after changes to the config YAML files.

 ## TODO

 * Form validation in Rapid::PayForm()
 * Translation support
+* Unit tests
+* Capture customer and order information and pass to the gateway
+* Test error responses in RapidGateway::process()